bitnami-labs/charts-test-results/upstreamed/drupal/test-results.md

 ## Smoke testing

 Smoke tests are a subset of tests covering important functionality of an application, used to aid assessment if its main functions appear to work correctly.
-They are not a replacement of a properly tested application, which should be done by the upstreaam project.
+They are not a replacement of a properly tested application, which should be done by the upstream project.

 Bitnami maintained charts are smoke tested against several k8s clusters to ensure they work properly in all of them.